madina-projects/madina-projects/staffing_model_age_restricted_delivery_2024.md

 ***Model Constraints:***

-- The model does not account for last-minute absences (e.g., no-shows, sicknesses), but the use of buffer percentages mitigates this risk due to the low share of age-restricted orders.
+- The model does not account for last-minute absences (e.g., no-shows, sicknesses), but the use of buffer percentages mitigates this risk.

 - The model relies on average metrics, which may skew results slightly.
 However, given the historically low variance in age-restricted order volumes, using averages is considered reliable.
 If order dynamics change significantly, the model can be adapted accordingly.